Infinite-Nomic/Infinite-Nomic/Rule-Graveyard.rst

 Rule 5:
 New rule with the following:
 By default, all obligations (eg. rules with the formula of "must X") are to be fulfilled within 48 hours of the first moment that the obligation is able to be completed.
 If a player doesn’t fulfill an obligation compelled by the rules within the time granted for it, their next turn is skipped, other rules about turn order notwithstanding.

+ - **Rule 8:**
+ There are always two turns occuring simultaneously from the next two players (after this proposal passes) found in the turn order in #turns.
+When one of those turns comes to an end, the next player in #turns  begins their turn.

 Rule 11: